ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/custom-pin.md

   }
 ```

-Build the appcation and run it on a device.
+Build the application and run it on a device.
 You can now see that an alert is displayed whenever the vault locks.

 **Note:** as of the time of this writing, the `onLock()` and `onUnlock()` are cleared whenever the config changes, so we will have to reset that each time.
 For now, let's rewrite the `setVaultType()` method to reflect that: